-Scientists at the Oklahoma Medical Research Foundation are investigating how an FDA-approved multiple sclerosis drug affects one of the most common symptoms of the disease: vision loss.
+Scientists at OMRF are investigating how an FDA-approved multiple sclerosis drug affects one of the most common symptoms of the disease: vision loss.

 MS is a complex autoimmune disease where the body’s immune system attacks its own healthy tissues.
 The disease attacks myelin, the protective layer that covers nerves throughout the body.
 Myelin loss damages the nervous system’s ability to carry signals to and from the brain, causing a wide range of symptoms.

 At some point, more than 50 percent of all MS patients will experience optic neuritis, which occurs when the myelin protecting the optic nerve is stripped away, resulting in temporary blindness.

 “MS flares cause worsening of this vision loss, but when the flares resolve, the vision usually comes back,” said OMRF scientist Scott Plafker, Ph.D., who led the study.
 “In some cases, though, repeated flares lead to permanent vision loss.
 We need to come up with strategies to prevent this.”